-Other researchers have drawn from a range of ethnographic and action research traditions to investigate the qualitative aspects of non-standard work, including participant observation and workers’ enquiries (Hoffman, 2018; Somekh, 2005; Katta et al, 2020).
-Some of these qualitative research approaches overlap with others, such as accounts by journalists or researchers who have gone undercover to report on poor working conditions (Ehrenreich, 2002; Chan, Selden & Ngai, 2020).
+Other researchers have drawn from a range of ethnographic and action research traditions to investigate the qualitative aspects of non-standard work, including the use of participant observation and workers’ enquiries (Hoffman, 2018; Somekh, 2005; Katta et al, 2020).
+Some of these qualitative research approaches overlap with others developed outside the academy, such as accounts by journalists, industrial chaplains or researchers who have gone undercover to report on poor working conditions (Ehrenreich, 2002; Chan, Selden & Ngai, 2020).
 These methods also raise ethical questions, such as those relating to obtaining informed consent, guaranteeing the anonymity of informants and avoiding harm to vulnerable research subjects (Dench, Huws & Iphofen, 2004).

 - Research among Black and Ethnic Minority (BAME) workers, refugees or asylum seekers;

 - Research among vulnerable groups;

 - Online research, including online/offline surveys, data mining, alternative sources of data or research using social media;

 - Obtaining informed consent in situations where anonymisation may be difficult or impossible (eg where research subjects are involved in public activities such as strikes or demonstrations);